-It’s easy to find a counselor but perhaps more difficult to know if you’ve found one who is right for you.
+It’s easy to find a counselor but perhaps more difficult to know if you’ve found the best one for you.
 There are a number of questions you can ask that will help you to choose a counselor.
 This short article outlines 14 of these questions, in no particular order (please note, the words “therapist” and “counselor” are used interchangeably).
-Thanks to the GoodTherapy.org therapist members who contributed their ideas for this article!
+Thanks to the GoodTherapy therapist members who contributed their ideas for this article!

 1. What does it feel like for you to sit with the therapist?
 Do you feel safe and comfortable?
 Is it easy to make small talk?
-Is the person down-to-earth and easy to relate to or does he or she feel cold and emotionally removed?
+Is the person down-to-earth and easy to relate to, or do they feel cold and emotionally removed?
 Is the counselor “stuck in her head,” or overly emotional and empathic?
 Is the therapist a “know-it-all” or arrogant?
-Sure, for many of us, going to a therapist for the first time is a bit anxiety provoking, and it’s important to tease out our own “stuff” from the actual counselor.
-But, if a counselor doesn’t feel like a good fit for you, that’s okay; there’s absolutely no contract or rule requiring you to continue working with any counselor.
+Sure, for many of us, going to a therapist for the first time is a bit anxiety-provoking, and it’s important to tease out our own “stuff” from the actual counselor.
+But if a counselor doesn’t feel like the best fit for you, that’s okay; there’s absolutely no contract or rule requiring you to continue working with any counselor.
 However, it’s important to check to see if there’s a part of you avoiding therapy through a dislike or judgment of the therapist.
 If you find yourself reacting negatively to every counselor you see, then the issue could be yours and may warrant your sticking it out with a counselor in an effort to work through your fears of beginning therapy.

 2. What’s the counselor’s general philosophy and approach to helping?
 Does your counselor approach human beings in a compassionate and optimistic way?
-Does he or she believe humans are born loving and lovable, or does the counselor believe people are genetically deficient?
-We at GoodTherapy.org believe that good therapists and counselors adhere to the elements of good therapy.
+Do they believe humans are born loving and lovable, or does the counselor believe people are genetically deficient?
+We at GoodTherapy believe that good therapists and counselors adhere to the elements of good therapy.

-3. Can the counselor clearly define how he or she can help you to solve whatever issue or concern has brought you to therapy?
+3. Can the counselor clearly define how they plan to help you to solve whatever issue or concern has brought you to therapy?
 Experienced counselors explain how they can help, are able to give you a basic “road map,” to their approach, and can even give an indication of how you will know when therapy is finished.

 4. Does the counselor seek regular peer consultation?
 An important professional activity for any wise counselor is regular consultation with peers or consultants.
 Consultation serves a number of purposes, such as, but not limited to, reviewing cases, receiving advice, getting unstuck, discovering one’s own blind spots, and noticing how one’s own “stuff” may be getting in the way.
 Consultation provides a counselor with a necessary reality check, a degree of objectivity, and feedback.
 Even the best therapists benefit from the help of others.

 5. Can your counselor accept feedback and admit mistakes?
-A healthy counselor is open to feedback and to learning that something he or she said hurt or offended you.
-Good therapists are willing to look at themselves, to check their feelings, and to honestly and openly admit mistakes.
+A healthy counselor is open to feedback and to learning that something they said hurt or offended you.
+The best therapists are willing to look at themselves, to check their feelings, and to honestly and openly admit mistakes.

 8. Does the therapist have experience helping others with the particular issues for which you are seeking therapy?
 The more experience therapists have addressing a particular issue, concern, or problem area, the more expertise they have developed.

 10. Does your counselor adhere to ethical principles in regard to issues such as boundaries, dual relationships, and confidentiality?
 There are numerous ethical guidelines designed to keep counselors from harming clients.
 Most importantly, there is a guideline barring against dual relationships.
-When a therapist enters into a therapeutic relationship with a client, he or she should not have any other relationship with that person, such as teacher, friend, employer, or family member, although there are some exceptions to this rule in villages or very rural communities.
+When a therapist enters into a therapeutic relationship with a client, they should not have any other relationship with that person, such as teacher, friend, employer, or family member, although there are some exceptions to this rule in villages or very rural communities.
 The principle behind this guideline is really about whose needs are being met.
 A therapist should be there to meet your counseling-related needs for empathy, understanding, support, guidance, unburdening, and healing.
-When a counselor gets his or her own needs (emotional or otherwise) met by the client, he or she has crossed a boundary, and the therapy process can be damaged or ruined.
+When a counselor gets their own needs (emotional or otherwise) met by the client, they have crossed a boundary, and the therapy process can be damaged or ruined.
 This is one of many ethical guidelines, and it’s important for a counselor to adhere to these.
 For more information on ethical standards, you can visit these links: